AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

   - __Preparation__
   - __Detection and analysis of events__
-  - __Containment__, Eradication and recovery__
+  - __Containment, eradication and recovery__
   - __Post incident activity__

-**Incident**: Occurrence that actually or imminently jeopardizes, without lawful authority, the confidentiality, integrity, or availability of information or an information system; or constitutes a violation imminent threat of violation of law, security policies, security procedures, or acceptable use policies.
+**Incident**: Occurrence that actually or imminently jeopardizes, without lawful authority, the confidentiality, integrity, or availability of information or an information system; or constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable use policies.

 **Event**: Observable occurrence on a network, system, or device.
 All security incidents are events, but not all events are security incidents.
+Examples:

-- Example: A user cannot login because he forgot his password, so it request a password request and successfully change it.
+- A user cannot login because he forgot his password, so it requests a password reset and successfully changes it.
 This is observable because there's evidence of what happened (systems and applications log password reset requests).
-- Example: A malicious actor trying to access the user's account requests a password reset and changes it.
+- A malicious actor trying to access the user's account requests a password reset and changes it.
 This is an event (because is an observable occurrence) and a security incident (security policy was violated to access another's account).

 **The 5 W's of an incident**: Keeping track of this information is essential during incident investigation and when writing the final report.

-- Who triggered the incident
+- **Who** triggered the incident
-- What happened
+- **What** happened
-- When the incident took place
+- **When** the incident took place
-- Where the incident took place
+- **Where** the incident took place
-- Why the incident occurred
+- **Why** the incident occurred

 **Incident handler's journal**: Form of documentation used in incident response.

+#### Incident response operations

 **CSIRT** (Computer Security Incident Response Team) (or IHT: Incident Handling Team) (or SIRT: Security Incident Response Team): Specialized group of security professionals that are trained in incident management and response.
 Their goals are to manage incidents effectively and efficiently, provide services and resources for response and recovery, and prevent futures incidents from occurring.
 It works cross-functionally with other departments to share relevant information.

 **Roles in CSIRT**:

-- **Security analyst**: Continuously monitor an environment for any security threats.
+- **Security analyst**: Continuously monitors an environment for any security threats.
 Investigates security alerts to determine if an incident has occurred (analyze and triaging alerts).
 If so, he will determine the criticality of the incident (perform root-cause investigation).
 He can remediate some incidents, but critical ones are escalated to the technical lead.
 - **Technical lead** (or Ops lead): Provides technical leadership by guiding security incidents through their lifecycle.
 Determines the root cause of the incident, and then create and implement strategies for containing, eradicating, and recovering from the incident (he manages all technical aspects of the incident response process).
-- **Incident coordinator**: Coordinates with the relevant departments during a security incident (security and nonsecurity professionals from different departments).
+- **Incident coordinator**: Coordinates with the relevant departments during a security incident (security and non-security professionals from different departments).
 Tracks and manages the CSIRT activities and other teams involved in the response effort.
 He ensures that incident response processes are followed and teams are regularly updated on the incident status.
-- **Other roles** can be found (communications lead, legal lead, planning lead...).
+- **Other roles**: Communications lead, legal lead, planning lead, etc.
-- **Nonsecurity professionals**: Those consulted to offer their expertise on the incident.
+- **Non-security professionals**: Those consulted to offer their expertise on the incident.
 They can be from external departments (human resources, public relations, management, IT, legal...).

 **Skill for CSIRT** to achieve his goals: